Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.appendVisitorInfoForURL(baseURL);
 ```

-o *baseUrl* is the URL to which the visitor info needs to be appended.
-Returned as is if it is nil or empty.
+*baseUrl* is the URL to which the visitor information needs to be appended.
+If the visitor information is nil or empty, the URL is returned as is.

 #### Example